How to develop needs-based segmentations for growth and success

 Put a human face on the data with personas

 Now that you have your targets, you can develop fully dimensional personas, or composites of the key audience segments with the best opportunities to grow your business.
 The purpose of this is to give everyone within your company a deeper understanding of the needs, experiences, priorities and goals related to your brand.
 Personas can be used to guide your overall business and branding approach.
 You can also use them to think about potential ways to deliver your positioning to target segments.
-See how we delivered a unified message to a segmented audience.

 Use findings to create actionable business metrics